comp426-2022-fall/a99-team-32/README.md

 2. ...
 3. Search localhost:4000 on webbrowser.

-Other steps that you will need to take after your team has accepted the assignment:

-2. Edit this README.md file and use it as the main location of your technical documentation with links out to information contained under `/docs/`.
-3. Create a `/docs/` directory for more elaborate documentation of your API, planning notes, etc.
-7. Assign team roles and include a listing of those roles in this README.md file or in another file under `/docs/`.
-8. Then put your entire development workflow in this repository.
-9. Use **Pull requests** to propose changes and incorporate them into your code from various team members.
-10. Use **Issues** to identify and track bugs and also to communicate about various aspects of the project.

 fully documented, including setup instructions, full API documentation, and user instructions, as well as your planning workflow (notes, GitHub Project boards, discussions archives, etc.).

 check deliverables.